ten4ssdp/front-office/README.md

 - Jest
 - Enzyme
 - Cypress
-- Sass
+- Scss
-- UI library(not define yet)
+- Ant Design

 ### How it works